Configuration

 * **Revoke Action Name**: (Optional) Select the action to invoke when access is revoked

 * **Form Fields**: Add any fields that requestors must complete when submitting a request.
 Each field has a name and an optional default value.
-Field names must contain only letters, numbers, and underscores (e.g., `role_name`, `role_id`).
+Field names must contain only letters, numbers, and underscores (for example, `role_name`, `role_id`).
+Names that include other characters, such as hyphens or spaces, might be saved but will not substitute at execution time; the placeholder is emitted as a literal in the outgoing payload.

 5. Click **Save**

-To use form field values in the REST payload, reference them in the action's JSON payload using `{$form_field.field_name}` syntax.
+To use form field values in the REST payload, reference them in the action's JSON payload using `{$form_field.field_name}` syntax, with the placeholder inside a JSON string literal.
 For example, if you define form fields `role_name` and `role_id`, the action payload can include:

 ```json